Article | Last updated: 15/02/2019 | Ministry of Justice and Public Security

 The main purpose of the Ministry is to provide for the maintenance and development of the basic guarantees of the rule of law.
 An overriding objective is to ensure the security of society and of individual citizens.

-The Ministry is headed by the Minister of Justice and Immigration Tor Mikkel Wara and the Minister of Public Security Invil Smines Tybring-Gjedde.
+The Ministry is headed by the Minister of The Minister of Justice and Public Security, Monica Mæland.

 The highest ranking permanent official is the Secretary General, who leads the Ministry’s administration.